 Panel of Dickinson Faculty

-Mireille Rebeiz, assistant professor of French & Francophone and women’s, gender & sexuality studies
+Mireille Rebeiz, French & Francophone and women’s, gender & sexuality studies

 Protests are breaking around the world, and people are demanding immediate action and calling for changes in governmental, political, and environmental policies.
 What sparked these protests, and what is next for many of the countries involved?
 Panelists will address world-wide environmental activism as well as political protests in Algeria, Chile, Iraq, Italy, and Lebanon.